arjunguha/compsci220-scala/website/hw/tictactoe/index.md

 review was particularly helpful or unhelpful, or if you think it was wrong.
 Also, if you feel the review you received is in any way inappropriate, you can flag it to bring the problem to our attention.

+*Note:* You will only be reviewing test cases.
+This means you should *not* submit any implementation details for review.

 ## Submit Your Work